cgalvezz94/amplify-camilogalvez-website/README.md

 - **LinkedIn:** [https://www.linkedin.com/in/camilogalvez12/]

-## License
-[Add the license under which your project is distributed, e.g., MIT License.]

 ---

-We’re thrilled to have you on [Your Website Name]! 🚀 Explore, engage, and grow with us.
+We’re thrilled to have you on my github repositories! 🚀 Explore, engage, and grow with me.